gregfont/atddworkshop/README.md

 Code is in PHP.
 The testing framework used is Behat.

-- "TODO" branch contains starting code for the workshop
+- "start" branch contains starting code for the workshop
-- Below you will find the various steps of the workshop
+- Below you will find the various steps of the workshop for going from start to finish, discovering the subtleties of ATDD done well progressively.
-- master branch contains final code
+- "master" branch contains final code

 # How to replicate this tutorial...
 1. Setup your web dev env